UWPCE-PythonCert/PythonCertDevel/source/modules/Concurrency.rst

 **NOTE:** The GIL *seems* like such an obvious limitation that you've got to wonder why it's there.
 And there have been multiple efforts to remove it.
 But it turns out that Python's design makes that very hard (impossible?) without severely reducing performance on single threaded programs.

-The current "Best effort is Larry Hastings' `"gilectomy <https://speakerdeck.com/pycon2017/larry-hastings-the-gilectomy-hows-it-going>`_
+The current "Best" effort is Larry Hastings' `gilectomy <https://speakerdeck.com/pycon2017/larry-hastings-the-gilectomy-hows-it-going>`_

 But that may be stalled out at this point, too.
 No one should count on it going away in cPython.